JeanBaptisteServais/Jojo-detector-/README.md

 ![diagramme](https://user-images.githubusercontent.com/54853371/67506530-7e390b00-f68d-11e9-8085-913d96b38d0e.png)

-for the v2 we want detect part of objects, compare it ect but not now so shitting for now
+for the v2 we want detect part of objects, compare it ect but not now so boring boring for now